Åland War: Beginning of the war

-The British Royal Navy's Baltic Fleet, which consisted of nine steam-powered ships, four older also steam-powered second-line ships, four frigates, and several smaller paddle-wheel vessels, left Spithead for the Baltic Sea on 11 March 1854 under the command of Vice Admiral Sir Charles Napier.
+The British Royal Navy's Baltic Fleet, which consisted of nine steam-powered ships, four older steam-powered second-line ships, four frigates, and several smaller paddle-wheel vessels, left Spithead for the Baltic Sea on 11 March 1854 under the command of Vice Admiral Sir Charles Napier.
 French troops were commanded by General Achille Baraguey d'Hilliers, while a detachment of the French Navy was under the command of Vice Admiral Alexandre Parseval-Deschenes.
 However, the war was not declared to begin until 27 March.
 The British-French naval division of one hundred ships and boats was, by the standards at the time, quite modern with its steam-powered vessels, and it succeeded in bottling up the Russian fleet.
 The Russian Navy fought defensively, keeping close to the protection of sea forts.
 The majority of the Allied fleet's activities were directed against the Grand Duchy of Finland.
-The first Victoria Crosses of all time were awarded to sailors of the British-French Baltic Navy.
+The first Victoria Crosses ever awarded were given to sailors of the British-French Baltic Navy.

 In June, the threat of the British-French navy had already been identified as necessitating the re-establishment of a standing army based on the allotment system similar to one that existed when Finland was still part of Sweden.
 Interim Governor-General Platon Rokassowski gave his consent.
 At the beginning of the war, the army in the Grand Duchy of Finland consisted only of a Guards Regiment, a naval captain and a battalion of grenadiers.
 Due to the antiquity of its fleet, Russia was not able to resist effectively, but considered its ships as a platform for their cannons as additional protection for war ports such as Sveaborg (now Suomenlinna) and Kronstadt.
 There was already a reserve army in Finland in 1855 to supplement the permanent army of nine battalions.